 When demand for energy increases at certain times, this creates what is known as peak energy demand and can put a strain on the system.
 During these times, energy is more expensive to generate and is typically dirtier because utilities have to call on less efficient “peaker” power plants.

-There are many tools available to utilities and customers to limit these peak times (We cover this issue and the importance of energy demand side management and demand response in previous blogs).
-One such tool are time-of-use rates.
+There are many tools available to utilities and customers to limit these peak times (We cover this issue and the importance of energy demand-side management and demand response in previous blogs).
+One such tool is time-of-use rates.

 What are time-of-use rates?